jtlapp/subtap/README.md

 - Because `subtap` assigns a test number to each root subtest, you need only remember a subtest number to rerun it, instead of having to remember and type (or copy-and-paste) a filename.
 - You can decide which root subtests to rerun soley on the basis of their descriptive names; you don't have to decide whether it's reasonable to rerun all of the subtests in its file based on the more cryptic filename.
 - Being able to isolate one root subtest at a time reduces the need to copy-and-paste entire tests into new files to debug them.
+A debugger can even automatically break at the start of each root subtest.
 - If multiple people are working on a problem, instead of having to communicate a filename or a test name, you need only communicate a test number.
 This assumes that both parties have identical copies of the test suite, because otherwise the test numbers might differ.
 - Instead of trying to only group subtests together in a file that you're willing to always run together, you have more freedom to organize subtests into files according to logical association, facilitating maintenance.